 The rules will be the same as those of the official weigh-in with the exception that the athletes do not need to bring their passports, as their accreditation is sufficient for identification.
 The weight of the athlete cannot be more than 5 % higher than the official maximum weight limit of the category.
+The drawn athletes will be given only one chance for an unofficial weigh in.
 There will be no random weigh-in for IJF Mixed Team events.